 shoulder joint injection under ultrasound

-Generally, cortisone injections for frozen shoulder are helpful in the early or freezing stages to reduce pain and stop the progression.
-We have evidence that an injection can relieve pain for up to 4 months.
-Injections must be performed with ultrasound to improve the accuracy of the injection.
+Generally, cortisone shot for frozen shoulder is helpful in the early or freezing stages to reduce pain and stop the progression.
+We have evidence that an injection can relieve pain for up to four months.
+To improve the accuracy, injections should be performed with ultrasound.

 A frozen shoulder hydrodilatation or injection, also known as shoulder hydrodistension, is a particular type of injection using a high volume of water with a cortisone injection.
 We think injecting a high volume into the joint leads to a build-up of pressure and a faster ‘thawing’ out of the frozen shoulder.